FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/fiware-extended-ckan.md

 ## NGSI View

-This CKAN extension provides the ability to generate right-time resources provided by a Context broker, offering the means for registering a query as a dataset resource.
+This CKAN extension provides the ability to generate real time (or right time) resources provided by a Context broker, offering the means for registering a query as a dataset resource.

 This extension defines the NGSI format and provides a basic view for